Ana Voog: The anacam years

 Voog has repeatedly rejected the notion that her appearances on her webcam and elsewhere were and are expressed via a persona. "i do not like to censor. i do not have a public persona. what you see is what you get."
 Her efforts have not been completely successful.

 In August 2009, Voog turned off her webcam on the 12th anniversary of the site, ending her live, 24-hour-a-day broadcasts.

 A number of public archives of Voog's work have fallen into serious disrepair.
 However, a representative selection has been published in J.D.
 Casten's book on Voog, Dreaming on Stage.
 Since Voog lost her original anacam.com domain to a cybersquatter some years after the end of her lifecast, her original content (in a state of disrepair due to no longer functioning hard links) was moved in mid-2019 to anavoog.com and is generally usable again (though without live picture updates).
 Repairs are ongoing.

 Since the end of anacam, Voog has remained active on social media and as a video artist, while raising her children.
 In 2019, she learned to be a hypnotist but, as of end of 2020, due to the pandemic, had not yet begun to work in that field.

 Video work

 Most of her work with video can be seen on her Vimeo account or her Instagram account.

 Photography and other visual artwork

 During her whole career Voog painted, did artistic photography and artwork often based on photography or pictures from anacam.
 Parts of this work can be seen on her website.
 Art installations by Voog have been hosted by the New York City Museum of Modern Art, and in the Walker Art Center and the Weisman Art Museum.
 She also sells her visual artwork.

 Writing

 Voog published and still publishes poetry and stream-of-consciousness work, along with other writings.
-She is an avid writer of "anagrams, collections of text, links, art, music, the extraordinary and the mundane," a kind of blog that often takes the possibilities of the form to the limit.
+She is a writer of "anagrams, collections of text, links, art, music, the extraordinary and the mundane," a kind of blog that often takes the possibilities of the form to the limit.